-Segal Rogerscasey was recently hired as the investment consultant for the Metropolitan Water Reclamation District Retiree Health Care Trust during the third quarter of 2012.
-We are currently assisting the Trust in development of the investment policy, advising on the development of the Trust's asset allocation investment strategy and investment manager selections, and providing quarterly investment performance reviews and analysis.
+Segal Rogerscasey was hired as the investment consultant for the Metropolitan Water Reclamation District Retiree Health Care Trust during the third quarter of 2012.
+We are currently assisting the Trust in review of the investment policy, recommending changes to the Trust's asset allocation investment strategy and investment manager selections, and providing quarterly investment performance reviews and analysis.